jimhigson/oboe.js/README.md

-**Oboe.js** is an asynchronous, progressive json parser built on top of [clarinet](https://github.com/dscape/clarinet).
+**Oboe.js** is an asynchronous, progressive json parser for ajax built on top of [clarinet](https://github.com/dscape/clarinet).
-It provides an intuitive interface to read an ajax responsewhile the request is still ongoing and gzips down to about **3.8k**.
+It provides an intuitive interface to read the ajax responsewhile the request is still ongoing and gzips down to about **3.8k**.

 # Purpose